 If you don’t feel the need to watch all 28 races, ITV might have everything you want.
 The free-to-air channel will be showing the first six races every day, on both ITV and the Hub.
 There will also be an extra preview show, aired at 9.30 am daily.

 How to Bet

-With an estimated £600 million bet on Cheltenham Races every year, the festival is one which captures the imagination of the public.
+With an estimated £600 million bet on Cheltenham Races every year, the festival is one that captures the imagination of the public.
 Whether you’re focussed solely on the Gold Cup on the final day, or like to have flutters on all the races, you can still bet from your Mayfair home – or wherever else you might be.